 Vermont State’s Team Approach to Advising

 Vermont State University’s advising team includes both faculty and staff advisors, and most students will work with both throughout their academic program.
 Your advisors will be available throughout the week, offering in-person, email, phone, and/or teleconference (i.e., Zoom) meetings and conversations.
 And we utilize a simple scheduling tool (Bookings) to help you to easily keep in touch with your advisors and arrange meetings.
-As a student, the Vermont State Portal will offer easy access to your advisors’ contact information and scheduling.
+As a student, you can find your advisors’ contact info and schedule a meeting easily through the Vermont State Portal.

 Stay Connected and Graduate on Time